 This tribute page has been established so that members of the greater VLS community can share their thoughts and memories of Dean Kempner.

 Our thoughts and prayers are with Dean Kempner’s family.
 His tremendous contributions to the VLS community will not be forgotten.

 SHARE A TRIBUTE

 In honor of former Vermont Law School Dean Maximilian Kempner, we ask alumni, faculty, staff, and others to share tributes to Dean Kempner's contributions to VLS.
-See the submission form at the bottom of this page.

 "Max was a great mentor to me when I became dean, seeking me out, taking me to lunch, treating me with such empathy and kindness.
 He and Paige rented their Vermont house in Royalton to us, and I spent many lovely evenings with these two inspiring and lovely people.
 I miss you Max."

 "I remember wonderful dinners with Max and Paige, both at their home a stone’s throw from the law school, and at Jeff’s and my Guilford farm.
 They sometimes stayed with us when down for a weekend of music at Marlboro.
 Dinners were lively; Max often started spirited conversation by offering a poem for us to consider.
 Guests were diverse—he loved putting together groups of people with wildly different lives and listen while they shared their ideas.
 He nurtured and relished conversation.
 But no matter how vigorous the discussions, Max was always gentle, supportive, self effacing.
 And his eyes twinkled.
 I loved him."

 "It is sad to hear this news.
 He was a great Dean for VLS.
 I remember him wearing his ushanka hat around the campus during winter and inviting the students to his house for a winter party.
 He was truly a good person.
 Thoughts and prayers to family at this time for him and Paige."